mattrussi/gitlab-com-runbooks/dashboards/README.md

 export GRAFANA_API_TOKEN=$(op read "op://Engineering/Grafana playground API token/Tokens/developer-playground-key API Key")
 ```

+This will be automatically done when using the `test-dashboard.sh` script.
 Alternatively, grab the API key from 1Password manually and set it with `export GRAFANA_API_TOKEN=...`.

 ## Modify a dashboard